yaoshiang/slpo/README.md

 but when packing sequences into a full context window, and batching, those are not yet vectorized.

-This code is GPL, which was chosing because it is infecting.
+This code is GPL, which was chosen because it is infecting.
 The code and paper are copyright 2025 Yaoshiang Ho.
 Contact me for commercial uses or for other licenses.